India

 Finally, India has a reliable and advanced IT infrastructure, which is essential for remote work.
 The country is known for its thriving technology sector and innovative startups, which can be a valuable resource for businesses seeking to hire remote workers with expertise in various tech-related fields.

-Through our employer of record, you can hire your new employees from India without establishing an entity in the country.
-We will make sure your new hire will be properly employed following all the local employment laws and regulations.
+Through our Employer of Record solutions, you can hire your new employees from India without establishing an entity in the country.
+We will ensure that your new hire is properly employed, following all the local employment laws and regulations.

 Hire your first Indian employee with Native Teams.